 Patients may get dizzy within four hours after taking the first few doses, but this goes away within a few hours.
 Occasionally, the injection site can become itchy, red, or swollen.
 Teriparatide rarely can cause increased levels of calcium in the blood, nausea, or achy joints.

 Teriparatide has a black box warning, meaning the Food and Drug Administration is concerned with an increased risk of cancer.
 Sarcoma, a type of cancer, was found in rats that were given very large doses (3-60x human exposure of 20mcg) of teriparatide.
 Repeat studies in monkeys did not reveal the risk of osteosarcoma.
 In a long term post marketing cancer surveillance study involving over 75K patients from 2009-2019, no incident cases of osteosarcoma were identified though conclusions could not be drawn due to a smaller than expected patient follow up time and the fact that no cases were identified.

 You should notify your rheumatology provider if you have trouble injecting yourself; if the injection site becomes red, itchy, warm, or swollen; or if you have increasing achy joints or muscle spasms.

 Make sure to notify your other physicians while you are taking this drug.
 If you are pregnant or considering pregnancy, let your doctor know before starting this medication.
 Women should discuss birth control with their primary care physicians or gynecologists.
 Breastfeeding should be avoided while taking teriparatide because the drug can enter breast milk.

 Be sure to talk with your doctor before undergoing any surgeries while taking this medication.

-Written June 2018 by James Udell, MD and reviewed by the American College of Rheumatology Communications and Marketing Committee.
+Updated March 2019 by Paul Sufka, MD, and reviewed by the American College of Rheumatology Communications and Marketing Committee.